mdeguzis/documents/systems-engineer/hadoop/readme.md

 See: [hadoop/hive/readme.md]() for more examples and content.

 There are several runtimes Hive can use when executing SQL queries:

 * Hadoop MapReduce
 * Tez
 * Spark

+Also take note of:

+* ORC - A fast columnar storage file format for Hadoop workloads.
+The Optimized Row Columnar file format provides a highly efficient way to store Hive data.
+It was designed to overcome limitations of the other Hive file formats.
+Using ORC files improves performance when Hive is reading, writing, and processing data.

 Components:

 * HCatalog - table and storage management layer that enables users with different data processing tools  to more easily read and write data on the grid
 * WebHCat - service that you can use to run Hadoop MapReduce (or YARN), Pig, Hive jobs or perform Hive metadata operations using an HTTP (REST style) interface.